yintianwei1105/yintianwei1105.github.io/research.md

  - Clustered public transport users based on regularity and visualized the travel time and locations of infrequent public transport users.
  - Presented results at TRANSITDATA2019 conference in Paris, helping in transit operators to develop demand responsive services for infrequent public transport users

-Clusters of users based on the frequency of using public transport
 ![screenshot](image/cluster%20users.png)

-The distribution of travel modes of each cluster
+Figure 1: Clusters of users based on the frequency of using public transport

 ![screenshot](image/travelmode.png)

-Comparison of spatial travel patterns for infrequent and frequent public transport users
+Figure 2: The distribution of travel modes of each cluster

 ![screenshot](image/spatialtravelpattern.png)
+Figure 3: Comparison of spatial travel patterns for infrequent and frequent public transport users